joshsurber/joshsurber/resume/tech.md

   packet and calendar invite
 - New site resulted in over 50 hours of work saved and hundreds of dollars in hosting fees

+### TECH SUPPORT SPECIALIST, _Office Ally_

+March 2023 -- Present

+I am on the team offering customer-facing phone technical support for the Office Ally suite of applications used to manage medical practices.
+I helped troubleshoot problems from users from single-person chiropractic practices to entire hospitals.

 ### STARBUCKS STORE MANAGER, _Starbucks/Target_